erd0spy/Bash-NASM-Assembler/README.md

 # Bash-NASM-Assembler
-Simple bash script to assemble .asm files with nasm.
+Simple bash script to assemble .asm files with nasm on Linux.